-Dr. West will answer that question!
-No two patients have the exact same needs, and our team offers several excellent oral appliances to ensure that you receive the best fit possible, depending on personal factors like your facial structure and budget.
+No two patients have the exact same needs, and Dr. West offers several excellent oral appliances to ensure that you receive the best fit possible, depending on personal factors like your facial structure and budget.

-How do I know which sleep apnea treatment option is right for me?
+How can I know which sleep apnea treatment option is right for me?